Updates & Business Resources

 The Chamber to get started - email@example.com or (979) 849-6443.

 Since we've gone virtual, we've decided to extend our audience by posting the digital version of each newsletter to social media.
-With over 5,700 followers on Facebook, this allows our members to reach an abundance of people.
+Reaching over 8,000 people on Facebook, Linked In, Instagram, Twitter, and by email, this allows our members to reach an abundance of people.
 If you are interested in running a flyer in next months newsletter OR if you would like to advertise with a business card size ad on the back please let us know!
+FLYERS FOR AUGUST NEWSLETTER DUE JULY 24TH

 - Save Small Business Fund - www.savesmallbusiness.com